- Movie Reviews

 - App Reviews

-Not recommended under 12, parental guidance recommended 12 to 14, due to violent and scary scenes, sexual references and coarse language.
+Not suitable under 12; parental guidance to 13 (violent and scary scenes, sexual references, coarse language)

 This topic contains:

 |Children under 12||Not suitable due to violent and scary scenes, sexual references and coarse language.|

 |Children aged 12–13||Parental guidance recommended due to violence and sexual references.|

 |Children aged 14 and over||Ok for this age group.|

 This section contains details about the movie, including its classification by the Australian Government Classification Board and the associated consumer advice lines.
 Other classification advice (OC) is provided where the Australian film classification is not available.

 |Consumer advice lines:||Mild fantasy violence, sexual references and coarse language|

 This review of the movie contains the following information: